Skip to main content

 • credential-like names such as Authorization, Cookie, x-api-key, x-auth-token, and names containing token, secret, credential, api-key, or apikey are rejected,

-• platform scope headers such as x-workspace-id, x-cluster-id, x-run-id, and x-tool-name are reserved.
+• platform scope headers such as x-workspace-id, x-target-id, x-target-type, x-run-id, and x-tool-name are reserved.

 staticHeaders is no longer part of the public API.
 Send non-secret metadata as top-level publicHeaders; keep credentials in the secret-backed auth fields.